-SCM is the investment manager to and general partner of Stirling Partners, a California limited partnership, and Snyder Small Cap Value Fund, L.P., a Delaware limited partnership, which invests in securities.
+SCM is the investment manager to and general partner of Stirling Partners, a California limited partnership, and Snyder Small Cap Value Fund, L.P., a Delaware limited partnership, which invest in securities.
 SCM is permitted to solicit investors who are or are not clients of SCM, to invest in such partnerships.

-As of December 31, 2023, SCM managed \$4.78 billion in assets under management and assets under advisement.
+As of December 31, 2024, SCM managed \$5.30 billion in assets under management and assets under advisement.